-UCA adheres to disciplinary procedures when students are involved in any violent crime or sex offense.
+UCA adheres to disciplinary procedures outlined within the Title IX or Dean of Students Office when students are involved in any violent crime or sex offense.

 Pursuant to the Family Educational Rights and Privacy Act (FERPA) a school is permitted to disclose to the harassed student, information about the sanction imposed upon a student who was found to have engaged in harassment when the sanction directly relates to the harassed student.